Thomsch/untangling-tools-benchmark/README.md

 - SmartCommit doesn't support SVN projects.
 All commits in a SVN project are ignored by manually removing lines containing `Chart` in `data/d4j-bugs-all`.
-  TODO: Should the above be `<out-dir>` rather than `out`?
-How about using an environment variable for it throughout the documentation?
-Then the instructions will be directly cut-and-pasteable, even if users choose to set the environment variable differently.
 - If the minimized Defects4J patch contains lines that are not in the original bug-fixing diff, these lines won't be counted as part of the bug-fix with respect to the original bug-fixing diff because they don't exist in that file.
 This could indicate either a mistake in Defects4J or a tangled line.
 If the line is a labelling mistake in Defects4J, an issue is opened in the Defects4J repository.

 ## Directory structure